uqlibrary/uqlibrary-reusable-components/applications/omeka/readme.md

 The UQ logo used by omeka is uq-exhibitions-logo.png and archived in this folder.

-The css at http://uqlibraryonlineexhibitions.omeka.net/admin/plugins/config?name=CSSEditor as at 29/8/2017:
+The homepage css at http://uqlibraryonlineexhibitions.omeka.net/admin/plugins/config?name=CSSEditor as at 30/10/2018:

 #home {
-font-family:Roboto, Verdana, Arial, Helvetica, sans-serif }
+font-family:Roboto, 'Helvetica Neue', Helvetica, Arial, sans-serif }

 #site-title {
 height:100px;
-background-color:#49075e;
+background-color:#51247A;
 margin-left:0;
 padding-left:16px
 }

 #wrap {
 background-color:#fff;
-color:#222;
+color:#66615D;
 padding-left:1em;
 padding-right:1em;
 margin-left:auto;